Awais9/gifloadingdialog/README.md

 I use glide library for loading the gif images.
 It works for both static and gif images.

-In your activity/fragment just make instanace of it's dialog and use according to your needs.
+In your activity/fragment just make instance of it's dialog and use according to your need.

     /*create the instance for loading dialog which is singleton*/ val loadingDialog = LoadingDialog.getInstance(this)